-- ESG Administration: In the entire consolidated application, no more than 3.0% of the ESG allocation may be requested for ESG Administration. - HPP Administration: In the entire consolidated application, no more than 10% of the HPP allocation may be requested for HPP Administration. - HAP Administration: In the entire consolidated application, no more than 10% of the HAP allocation may be requested for HAP Administration. - Shelter and Outreach: The maximum amount of ESG that can be requested for Shelter and Outreach is 60% of the total ESG allocation. - Rapid Re-Housing: Every consolidated application is required to have at least one Rapid Re-Housing project application.
-At least 30% of the total ESG allocation must be requested for Rapid Re-Housing.
+- ESG Administration: In the entire consolidated application, no more than 3.0% of the ESG allocation may be requested for ESG Administration. - HPP Administration: In the entire consolidated application, no more than 10% of the HPP allocation may be requested for HPP Administration. - HAP Administration: In the entire consolidated application, no more than 10% of the HAP allocation may be requested for HAP Administration. - ESG Emergency Shelter: The maximum amount of ESG that can be requested for Emergency Shelter is 40% of the total ESG allocation. - ESG Street Outreach: The maximum amount of ESG that can be requested for Street Outreach is 20% of the total ESG allocation.
+Coalitions may request a waiver of this budget constraint with a letter submitted along with the application.